 Freeman on January 19, 2010 - 12:27pm Today, we face a significant time of change that is being prompted by today’s library user.
 This user no longer visits the physical library as his primary source of information, but seeks and creates information while connected to the global computer network.
-The change that libraries will need to make in response must include the transformation of the library’s public catalog from a stand-alone database of bibliographic records to a highly hyperlinked data set that can interact with information resources on the World Wide Web.
+Understanding the Semantic Web: Bibliographic Data and Metadata.
+Semantic Web, Cataloging, & Metadata.
+Semantic Web.
+The Semantic Web is a collaborative movement led by international standards body the World Wide Web Consortium (W3C).
+The standard promotes common data formats on the World Wide Web.

 By encouraging the inclusion of semantic content in web pages, the Semantic Web aims at converting the current web, dominated by unstructured and semi-structured documents into a "web of data".
 The Semantic Web stack builds on the W3C's Resource Description Framework (RDF).
 According to the W3C, "The Semantic Web provides a common framework that allows data to be shared and reused across application, enterprise, and community boundaries".
 The term was coined by Tim Berners-Lee for a web of data that can be processed by machines.
 While its critics have questioned its feasibility, proponents argue that applications in industry, biology and human sciences research have already proven the validity of the original concept.